 Methamphetamine is highly addictive and highly dangerous.
-Learn more about methamphetamine rehab and how to get help.
+Learn more about methamphetamine addiction and how to overcome it.

 Recovery is a Journey.
 Take the First Step.

 Methamphetamine use is pervasive, the ingredients in the drug are especially toxic and long-term use almost always leads to incarceration, long-term psychological problems or death.
-Our approach to methamphetamine rehab is that it is a serious, life threatening health problem.
+The most common approach to methamphetamine rehab is that it is a serious, life threatening health problem.
 If you or someone you know uses methamphetamine, we encourage you to reach out for help.
-Our approach at Starting Point Recovery for methamphetamine rehab utilizes a medical, psychological and social model.

-We strive to understand the patient from all three aspects, communicate what we find drives the patient to use from each aspect of health and teach them to learn coping skills so that when the impulse to use again occurs they can safely overcome their desires.
-Aftercare planning is an important aspect of recovery and we stress it at each and every one of our treatment centers.
+Treatment centers strive to understand the patient from all three aspects, communicate what they find drives the patient to use from each aspect of health and teach them to learn coping skills so that when the impulse to use again occurs they can safely overcome their desires.
+Aftercare planning is an important aspect of recovery and most treatment centers consider it one of their core responsibilities in their service.
 You’ll learn not only coping skills, but plan on how to live after treatment, what you’ll change about your life and who you’ll get continuing care from in the future.

 Americans have used methamphetamine in the past year.